Risper123/Day-2-assignment-/README.md

 Pull requests facilitate collaboration by allowing teams to review code, discuss changes, and ensure quality before integration.

-8. Explore the role of pull requests in the GitHub workflow.
-How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+8. Discuss the concept of "forking" a repository on GitHub.
+How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 Forking a repository is creating a copy of someone else's repository under your own GitHub account.
 It differs from cloning because forking allows you to maintain a copy of the repository that can be synchronized with the original project.
 Forking is useful when you want to contribute to an existing project: